medardSvigelj/bulbshare-tech-challenge/README.md

    2. The `banner_image` should take 55% of the available space.
    3. We should have a black background behind the image.
    4. Up/Down Arrows horizontally/vertically centred allowing to scroll through both items.
-   5. The Up Arrow should be disabled on first item and down arrow disabled on second item.
+   5. The Up Arrow should be disabled on first item and down arrow disabled on last item.

-##### Second Item: Feed details
+###### Second Item: Feed details

   <u>Requirements:</u>